gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideOrganizingProjects.md

 </tr>
 </table>

-<p>GWT 1.5 also provides several <i>theme</i> modules which contain default styles for widgets and panels.
-You can specify one theme in your project's module XML file to use as a
-starting point for styling your application, but you are not required to use any of them.</p>
+GWT 1.5 also provides several _theme_ modules which contain default styles for widgets and panels.
+You can specify one theme in your project's module XML file to use as a starting point for styling your application, but you are not required to use any of them.

-<h3>Themes</h3>
+### Themes

 <table>
 <tr>